 ***Refers to the price of an individual product

 Blinkies – Coupons in Store

 ***Refers to coupons you can find in, typically, grocery stores.
-They are in red machines attached to the store shelf.
-They have a red blinking light on the top and automatically dispense out another coupon when you take one.
+They are little machines attached to the store shelf.
+They automatically dispense out another coupon when you take one.